 Common Knowledge works with other educational initiatives and community groups to host plant walks and workshops that engage children and adults in the incredibly rich language of wild edible species found city wide.
 Contact us today to see how we can work together!

-We collaborated with Imani Garden to hosted a free plant dying workshop to experiment and connect with the colors that plants within the urban wild are able to offer.
+We collaborated with Imani Garden in Weeksville, Brooklyn to host a free plant dying workshop to experiment and connect with the colors that plants within the urban wild are able to offer.

 Swale: A Floating Food Forest

-June 10th, 2017 we collaborated with Swale: A Floating Food Forest in hosting a plant tour to talk about species of edible plants which can be found city wide.
+June 10th, 2017 we collaborated with Swale: A Floating Food Forest in hosting a plant tour to talk about species of edible plants which can be found citywide.
 We covered about 12 species which included taste testing.
 At the end we gathered for a discussion about the ethics and safety of harvesting urban edibles while enjoying an herbal infusion and tea tasting.
 Swale is dedicated to the education of food, agriculture and ecology through community engagement.
 Everything growing on Swale is edible and free for the public to harvest as nourishment.
-Swale docks it's floating barge at Brooklyn Bridge Park, Concrete Plant Park, Bronx, Governor Island, etc. See where they are now and find out more about the phenomenal workshops and events they offer by following the link below.
+Swale docks its floating barge at Brooklyn Bridge Park, Concrete Plant Park, Bronx, Governor Island, and other locations.

 Poly Prep Country Day School

-For our 5 day collaboration with Poly Prep Country Day School in Bay Ridge, Brooklyn students, together with art teacher Helena Elko employed several ways of working with pigments derived from plants in the form of paints, dyes and stains.
-Two out of the 4 colors we worked with where foraged from species found in Brooklyn.
+For our five day collaboration with Poly Prep Country Day School in Bay Ridge, Brooklyn students, together with art teacher Helena Elko, we employed several ways of working with pigments derived from plants in the form of paints, dyes and stains.
+Two out of the four colors we worked with were foraged from species found in Brooklyn.
 For one of the classes students painted images of plants with the very color they produce.
 Students were shocked that we weren't using green as one of the paint options.
 These types of exercises were oriented to expose the students to ways of building reverence for their surroundings instead of simply being passive observers.
 Ultimately the goal of this collaboration was to provide access points for students to think of other ways in which we can cultivate and maintain our relationship to nature without seeing the walls of the city as a limitation.